waldekwielki/simple-java-maven-app/README.md

 Dockerfile is used to create a simple docker image with a couple of things installed.
-Jenkinsfile defines the job, which builds the java app, the docker image, and deploys it to the nexus repository. settings.xml and pom.xml files should provide the credentials to the nexus repository.
+Jenkinsfile defines the job, which builds the java app, the docker image, and deploys it to the nexus repository.